Which is more important - the image or the means by which it has been captured ?

 For me it has to be the image.

-I guess that if I was a working full time pro photographer I would be specialising ( and that's always good advice for beginners ).
-But, as you've probably noticed by now, I'll turn my lens to anything that interests me and provides either form or colour for thought.
+I guess that if I was still a working full time pro photographer I would be specialising ( and that's always good advice for beginners ).
+But, as you've probably noticed, I'll turn my lens to anything that interests me and provides either form or colour for thought.